How I Use Coconut Oil For Shaving: Benefits + Results + Mistakes

 Legs are a great place to start if you are feeling unsure about shaving with coconut oil.
 It’s definitely my favorite place to use it and where I have really noticed the difference with how silky smooth it leaves my skin.

-HOWEVER, when it comes to shaving your legs with coconut oil, I do have one tip…
+However, when it comes to shaving your legs with coconut oil, I do have one tip…

 Do it in the shower!

-The one time I have had a negative experience using coconut oil to shave legs was when I took photos to write this article.
+The one time I had a negative experience using coconut oil to shave my legs was when I took photos to write this article.
 I didn’t want to take photos in the shower so I did this process with dry legs.

 Big mistake!